Allied pilots frequently reported "Foo-Fighters"—luminous orbs that demonstrated intelligent maneuvers and extreme speeds.

 | UNIT REPORTING : 415TH NIGHT FIGHTER SQUADRON DATE : APRIL 23/24

-MISSIONS : 6 MISSIONS 6 SORTIES RESULTS : |
+MISSIONS : 6 MISSIONS 6 SORTIESRESULTS : |

 1. 2040-2330 – P-61 PATROL – AREA SW OF PT.
 O, AT O-4000, 13,000 FT.
 NTR.2.
 2045-0005 – P-61 PATROL – AREA OF ULM.
-NTR.
-3. 2300-0105 – P-61 PATROL – AREA OF AUGSBURG.
-4. 2305-0210 – BEAUFIGHTER PATROL – PT.
+NTR.3.
+2300-0105 – P-61 PATROL – AREA OF AUGSBURG.
+At 2335 hours, vectored onto bogies but G.C.I. lost contact with bogies.
+Flew through overcast but could not pinpoint bogies.4.
+2305-0210 – BEAUFIGHTER PATROL – PT.
 O, AT O-4000, AND WEST.
-5. 0105-0320 – P-61 PATROL – WISENBURG-LUDWIGSBURG AREA.
-6. 0300-0520 – P-61 PATROL – AUGSBURG-WURZBURG AREA.
-CLAIMS : Nil LOSSES : Nil |
+Vectored onto two bogies, but both proved friendly.5.
+0105-0320 – P-61 PATROL – WISENBURG-LUDWIGSBURG AREA.
+At Rhine River, R-9593, observed 4 lights arranged in a square.
+Lights went out as plane approached.6.
+0300-0520 – P-61 PATROL – AUGSBURG-WURZBURG AREA.
+In the vicinity of Wurzburg, while flying at 14,000 feet, warning light came on of bogie to rear.
+G.C.I. station Corned Beef, said that bogie was below.
+Orbited area but could get no contact.CLAIMS : NilLOSSES : Nil |

 |